-When a business’ total income exceeds $30,000, they are required to register for GST.
-With that, comes the responsibility of charging clients and customers GST and filing an additional tax return – the GST form.
+When your business income exceeds $30,000, you are required to register for GST.
+With that, comes the responsibility of charging GST on all goods and services sold by your business and filing an additional tax return – the GST form.

-Part of my business philosophy/motto is “Keep it Simple” and with that, I have recommended to many business owners to use the QuickMethod of Accounting for GST.
+Part of my business philosophy/motto is “Keep it Simple” which means you do not need to over complicate things.
+That said, I have recommended the QuickMethod of Accounting for GST to many business owners.
 However, I recently discovered a third way to file so before I get ahead of myself, let me explain each of the three methods available.

 The normal method for remitting GST is subtracting the amount you paid on purchases from what you collected from your sales.
 This is the amount you must remit to CRA or if you paid more GST on your purchases than you collected on sales, CRA will send you a refund.